About Sara Binde

 I’m a native of Fargo, North Dakota, USA.
 And I’m a former fattie.

 I haven’t been health conscious for the majority of my life.
-I grew up eating the unhealthy Standard American Diet.
-I ate what was put in front of me and never questioned it.
+In fact, grew up eating the unhealthy Standard American Diet.
+Like an obedient child, I ate what was put in front of me and didn’t question it.

 Now I’m different.
 Now I care about my body.
 I care about my life.
 I’m invested in my health.
 And I understand that what I eat affects how I look and feel.